 The village of Kopachi was a thriving place 30 years ago.
 The only trace left of this time is the kindergarten – Which was quickly abandoned when the radioactive clouds came on April 26, 1986.
-Let’s make an own visit to one of the Chernobyl area’s most photographed spot.
+Let’s make our own visit to one of the Chernobyl area’s most photographed spot.

 We are in a highly radioactively polluted field.
 Both the ground and the groundwater contain plutonium, strontium-90, and cesium-137.